-Disqualification - PLEASE REVIEW CAREFULLY

-The following will result in an automatic disqualification:
+Disqualification - PLEASE REVIEW CAREFULLY The following will result in an automatic disqualification:

-- Submission is not received by 5:00 P.M.
-(PST) on Friday, June 23, 2023 - Applicant does not meet the Eligibility Criteria - Application, and all required attachments, are not submitted via the BSCC-Submittable Application portal - Budget Attachment is incomplete (e.g., impacted fields are not completed) - Funding request exceeds allowable amount in the Small or Large Scope category - Attachment(s) are illegible - Attachment(s) will not open or the file(s) are corrupted
+- Proposal submission is not received by 5:00 P.M.
+(PST) on Friday, March 15, 2024.
+(Allow sufficient time to upload all required documents in the BSCC Submittable portal.
+Do not wait until the last minute!) - The applicant is not a federally recognized Indian tribe. - The proposal and all required attachments are not submitted through the BSCC Submittable portal. - The Budget Attachment is not included. - The funding request exceeds the allowable amount in the Small Scope, Large Scope, or Collaborative Proposal categories. - Attachment(s) are illegible. - Attachment(s) will not open or the file(s) are corrupted.